akashdhruv/Para-Physics/docs/index.md

 Lid driven cavity is a traditional benchmark problem where the top wall is free slip and moves at a speed <i>U</i> and the remaining three walls are no slip.
 These conditions lead to interesting vortex patterns which depend on the Reynolds number.
 This test case is used here to validate the numerical results with reference data.
 </font> </p>

 <h3> 3.
-Conjugate heat transfer between fluid and multiple immersed boundaries </h3>
+Heat transfer between fluid and multiple immersed boundaries </h3>

 <p align="justify"> <font size="3">
 This example is to show the capability of software in handling multiple immersed boundaries.
 The test case here shows temperature distribution inside the fluid due to the presence of three heated cylinders.